eddmann/eddmann.github.io/_posts/2015/2015-10-01-peano-numbers-and-arithmetic-in-javascript.md

 ```

 Following these rules we have created the concept of zero (represented as false within our host language), along with the successor function which wraps and returns this value in a new lambda upon each invocation.
-We have also supplied accompanying zero comparator and predecessor functions which will assist us in upcoming examples.
+We have also supplied accompanying zero comparator and predecessor functions, which will assist us in upcoming examples.

 ## Arithmetic